viperconsole/viperconsole.github.io/index.md

 * tuto03 : using a custom bitmap font
 * tuto04 : parallax scrolling using layers
 * tuto05 : single layer parallax scrolling using rowscroll
+* tuto06 : sprite shadow using a shadow layer

 ### <a name="h1.5"></a>1.5.
 Filesystem